Pablo Carballo

-Commodore Pablo Marcos Rafael Carballo (born 11 December 1947) is a retired member of the Argentine Air Force - the Fuerza Aérea Argentina (FAA) - who fought in the 1982 Falklands War where he participated in actions that led to the sinking of three Royal Navy ships.
-He was awarded the highest national military decoration: the Argentine Nation to the Heroic Valour in Combat Cross, the Argentine Congressional Medal, and the Highest Distinction of the Argentine Air Force.
+Commodore Pablo Marcos Rafael Carballo (born 11 December 1947) is a retired member of the Argentinian Air Force - the Fuerza Aérea Argentina (FAA) - who fought in the 1982 Falklands War where he participated in actions that led to the sinking of three Royal Navy ships.
+He was awarded the highest national military decoration: the Argentine Nation to the Heroic Valour in Combat Cross, the Argentinian Congressional Medal, and the Highest Distinction of the Argentinian Air Force.